Bavya-sri18/DL-Transfer-Learning/README.md

 ## AIM
 To develop an image classification model using transfer learning with VGG19 architecture for the given dataset.

-## Problem Statement and Dataset
-Include the problem statement and Dataset

 ## Neural Network Model
 Include the neural network model diagram.